Luminarts has recently made revisions to the application process for Project Grants. Please read the information below.

 Luminarts' Expectations for all Project Grant Awardees

 The Luminarts Cultural Foundation has the expectation that all Fellows who are awarded project grant funding will highlight the Foundation's contribution through any marketing and/or PR materials that may be connected with the project.
-Fellows are encouraged to contact the Foundation with questions regarding marketing and PR expectations.
 Fellows are also encouraged to consider how their project might be beneficial to other emerging artists and Fellows.

 Luminarts requests that any photos, recordings, and video footage regarding funded projects be shared with the Foundation.